Updated on February 18, 2022

 Things can get confusing when looking at insurance, costs of care, and residential care for teens.
 The best option is to work directly with a professional who can help you wade through your coverage options and which treatment programs may be covered.

-To get started, follow this link to determine if your teen qualifies for cost coverage through your insurance company or reach out to one of our family care advisors for assistance.
+To get started, follow this link to determine if your teen qualifies for cost coverage through your insurance company or reach out to one of our family care advisors for assistance through the button below.

 Is Your Child in Need of An Intervention?

 When everything you try fails, the answer is likely an intervention and a therapeutic residential treatment facility.

 If you are not sure and would like help or more information.
 Please Click the Button below to speak to a family advocate and learn more about residential treatment and intervention options.Yes, I want to speak to speak to a family advocate